riyaagrahari/Terraform-Azure/Terraform_with_ARM/README.md

 <a href="https://shell.azure.com" target="_blank">
  <img name="launch-cloud-shell" src="https://docs.microsoft.com/azure/includes/media/cloud-shell-try-it/launchcloudshell.png" data-linktype="external">
 </a>
 </br>
 - Click on the Launch Cloud Shell button,login with Azure credentials and select Bash shell there to open Azure CLI.

 - Upload [`Master.tf`](https://github.com/riyaagrahari/Terraform-Azure/blob/master/Terraform_with_ARM/Master.tf) to deploy resources on Azure using terraform.
 Values to the variable are asked at runtime on CLI.

-- Upload [`Master.json`](https://github.com/riyaagrahari/Terraform-Azure/blob/master/Terraform_with_ARM/Master.json) - ARM template file which you want to embedd in terraform on Azure CLI
+- Upload [`Master.json`](https://github.com/riyaagrahari/Terraform-Azure/blob/master/Terraform_with_ARM/Master.json) - ARM template file which you want to embedd in terraform on Azure CLI.

 - [`Configure Terraform`](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/terraform-install-configure) if you are using Azure CLI on your local machine.

 - Deploy your template using following commands:

     - ```terraform init ```